AkramYOUBI/company-service/README.md

 # Company-Service Application

-is an application that retrieve the company information for all businesses defined by the above SIRET numbers
+Company Service is an application that retrieve the company information for all businesses defined by the SIRET number

 ## How to clone the project ?